The Swedish government is prepping its citizens for a disaster: this is what would happen if the worst happened to the

 Last year, a war of words between Donald Trump and Kim Jong-un left many concerned that one misstep on either side could be catastrophic.

-Trump threatened North Korea with “fire and fury that the world has never seen”, while Kim is thought to be “carefully examining” a strike on the American Pacific territory of Guam.
+Trump threatened North Korea with “fire and fury that the world has never seen”, while Kim was thought to be “carefully examining” a strike on the American Pacific territory of Guam.

-North Korea has claimed it is capable of reaching the United States with a nuclear weapon, following a series of recent tests, and the distance between Pyongyang and London is shorter than that between Pyongyang and Los Angeles by several hundred kilometres.
+North Korea has claimed it is capable of reaching the United States with a nuclear weapon - and it’s worth bearing in mind that the distance between Pyongyang and London is shorter than that between Pyongyang and Los Angeles by several hundred kilometres.

-We haven’t exactly received a lot of reassuring news since then, with North Korea carrying out more tests and Trump threatening to destroy North Korea if he feels his country is under threat, calling Kim a “rocket man” on a “suicide mission”.
+The rhetoric was subsequently ramped up, with North Korea carrying out more tests and Trump threatening to destroy North Korea, calling Kim a “rocket man” on a “suicide mission”.

 While it is impossible to know how worried we should be, it’s still worth considering what happens if the unthinkable occurs and a nuclear bomb comes our way.
 Just for peace of mind, if nothing else.